Quasiparticle interference as a direct experimental probe of bulk odd-frequency superconducting pairing

 We gratefully acknowledge financial support from the Knut and Alice Wallenberg Foundation through the Wallenberg Academy Fellows program and the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation programme (ERC-2017-StG-757553).
 The computations were enabled by resources provided by the Swedish National Infrastructure for Computing (SNIC) at the Uppsala Multidisciplinary Center for Advanced Computational Science (UPPMAX) partially funded by the Swedish Research Council through grant agreement No.~2018-05973.

 \widetext

-~ \makeatletter {S\arabic{equation}} {S\arabic{figure}} In this Supplementary Material (SM), we show that the features of the LDOS-change presented in the main text are generic and not dependent on specific parameters.
-We do this by showing the LDOS-change for a different $q$ value from the value used in the main text and using more $B$ values, as well as mapping the LDOS-change in the full Brillouin zone.
+~ \makeatletter {S\arabic{equation}} {S\arabic{figure}} In this Supplementary Material (SM), we show that the features of the LDOS-change presented in the main text are generic and not dependent on specific parameters or other symmetries of the Cooper pairs.
+We do this by showing the LDOS-change for a different $q$ value from the value used in the main text and using more $B$ values, as well as mapping the LDOS-change in the full Brillouin zone for the model considered in the main text.
+We also show the LDOS-change for a very different model which generates spin-singlet odd-frequency pair correlations.